Before Student Orientation

 There is not a separate Honors College session at Orientation, so please review this checklist carefully.
-During Summer Orientation, you will meet with an academic advisor from your college.
+During Summer Orientation, you will meet with an academic advisor.
 You will receive your schedule for fall classes at that time.
-As an Honors College student, there are several things you should pay close attention to both at Orientation and in the fall semester.
-These are outlined below.
+As an Honors College student, there are several things you should pay close attention to at Orientation and in the fall semester.

 - Make sure your academic advisor is aware you are in the Honors College when you meet at Orientation.
 This will help insure you are getting the sections you need to meet honors requirements.